Jabar Shumate: Political career

-University of Oklahoma Resignation
+University of Oklahoma

+Shumate was appointed to the newly created role as the Vice President of University Community at the University of Oklahoma in 2015.

+Termination

-Shumate would be appointed to a newly created role as the Vice President of University Community in 2015.
-After 3 years in his role, Shumate would resign after an internal audit produced evidence that he had misappropriated school property.
-OU General Counsel Anil Gollahalli noted that Shumate "should have been aware of the statute broken as it was part of an amended law passed during Shumate's time in the state legislature".
+After 3 years in his role, Shumate was the subject of an internal investigation alleging the misuse of university property.

+Shumate resigned after the internal audit produced evidence that he misappropriated school property.
+OU General Counsel Anil Gollahalli noted that Shumate, "should have been aware of the statute broken as it was part of an amended law passed during Shumate's time in the state legislature".

-The audit of Shumate activities would ultimately cite approximately 124 times between July 1, 2017 thru March 29, 2018 in which he would misappropriate a car provided to him for work purposes as well as several instances of Unauthorized Use of Fleet Fuel Card and False Travel Claims.
+The audit of Shumate found approximately 124 instances between July 1, 2017 through March 29, 2018, in which he misappropriated a work automobile, several instances of unauthorized use of a fleet fuel card, and false travel claims.

+Claims of Wrongful Termination

+Shumate publicly announced his resignation was forced, referring to it as a "high tech lynching."
+Denying the allegations of impropriety made by the University of Oklahoma, Shumate directed that questions be addressed to his attorney.

 Personal life

 Shumate married Jillian Leggett on November 12, 2011, after proposing to her at his church on February 13, 2011.